sksamuel/scrimage/guide/fit.md

 ## Fit

 The fit operation will create an image that is exactly the specified dimensions, and the given image is scaled to fit inside, such that none of the original image is lost.
-If the target dimensions do not have the same aspect ratio as the source image then the excess "space" will be set to a default background color.
+If the target dimensions do not have the same aspect ratio as the source image then because the original image cannot be scaled eactly to fit, then it will be "over scaled" and the excess "space" will be set to a default background color.

 Compare this operation with cover.